bitlogik/uniblow/README.md

 the [CryptnoxPro](https://github.com/Cryptnox-Software/cryptnoxpro) or the [Cryptnox iOS app](https://apps.apple.com/app/id1583011693).
 Because Uniblow cannot perform advanced operations such as PIN unlock, nor card reset.

+For quick demo, the default PIN is setup to "1234".

 ### OpenPGP device

 Works with an OpenPGP v2/v3 device that accepts User Interaction confirmation